Robert Forth

-Sir Robert Forth (c.1600-c.1663) was an Irish statesman of the seventeenth century, and an influential figure in the political crisis of 1640–41.
+Sir Robert Forth (c.1600-c.1665) was an Irish statesman of the seventeenth century, and an influential figure in the political crisis of 1640–41.
 He sat in the Irish House of Commons and was a member of the Privy Council of Ireland.
+He was again a political figure of some importance in the early 1660s.

 He was the eldest son of Sir Ambrose Forth and Anne Cusack, daughter of Edward Cusack of Lismullen, County Meath and Elizabeth Aylmer.
 His father was an English-born lawyer who came to Ireland in 1573 to serve as the Irish Probate judge, and in 1575 became the first judge of the Irish Court of Admiralty.
 His mother belonged to the leading Anglo-Irish landowning Cusack family: her grandfather Sir Thomas Cusack had been Lord Chancellor of Ireland.
 Unlike his father, Robert apparently never became a lawyer, although he may have had some legal training.

-He was probably born in Cabra, Dublin, where his father had his main residence, which he referred to disparagingly as a "poor farmhouse".
+He was probably born in Cabra Castle at Kingscourt in County Cavan, where his father had his main residence, which he referred to disparagingly, and quite inaccurately, as a "poor farmhouse".
+Robert was still living there in 1663.
+The original Cabra Castle is now a ruin: the present building is nineteenth-century.
 Ambrose died in 1610; his widow made two further marriages.

 Robert came to prominence as one of the leaders of the Irish House of Commons in the critical years 1640–41, which saw the downfall and execution for treason of the formerly all-powerful Lord Lieutenant of Ireland, Thomas Wentworth, 1st Earl of Strafford.
-Robert, who sat as MP for Kilbeggan, belonged to the "moderate" Protestant party, who were anxious to find common cause with their Roman Catholic colleagues.
+Robert, who sat as MP for Kilbeggan, belonged to the "moderate" Protestant party, who were anxious to find common cause with their Roman Catholic colleagues (although Forth persecuted Catholic priests in his later years).
 He was a supporter of James Butler, 1st Duke of Ormonde, the leader of the Irish Royalists.

-The Irish Rebellion of 1641 ruined the hopes of the moderate party: Ormonde went into exile, and Forth apparently retired into private life, residing on his estate in County Cavan.
-He re-entered political life at the Restoration of Charles II: he sat once more in the Irish Parliament, this time as member for Meath, and was sworn a member of the Irish Privy Council.
-However, he died in 1663, only three years after the Restoration.
+The Irish Rebellion of 1641 ruined the hopes of the moderate party: Ormonde went into exile, and Forth apparently retired into private life, residing on his estate at Cabra in County Cavan.
+He re-entered political life at the Restoration of Charles II: he sat once more in the Irish Parliament, this time as member for County Meath, and was sworn a member of the Irish Privy Council.
+He was again a figure of some importance in the first few years after the Restoration; he seems to have died sometime in the mid-1660s.